 Camel safari tour in Jaisalmer, Rajasthan is a great way to see the desert, which is a unique way to explore the desert in Rajasthan.
 Riding a camel is not as easy as people consider.
 It is a great experience to explore The Thar desert - a vibrantly living desert, very colorful and hospitable.

 Destination Covered : Delhi - Mandawa - Bikaner - Jaisalmer - Jodhpur - Ranakpur - Kumbhalgarh - Udaipur - Pushkar - Jaipur - Bharatpur - Fatehpursikiri - Agra - Delhi

 DAY 01 : ARRIVE DELHI

-Upon arrival at International Airport you are met and transferred to your prebooked Hotel.
-Upon arrival at the hotel you are received with a traditional welcome of TIKKA and ARTI.
+Upon arrival at International Airport, you are met and transferred to your pre-booked hotel.
+Upon arrival at the hotel, you are welcome with a traditional welcome of TIKKA and ARTI.
 Rest of the day free.

 DAY 02 : DELHI

 This morning we visit Old Delhi, built in the 17th century by Shah Jehan the Magnificent (who also built the Taj Mahal).
 First, we will be visiting the famous Jama Masjid mosque with its 9,000 sq. ft. courtyard, three domes and two minarets, and then proceed to the massive complex known as the Red Fort.